danslinky/danslinky.co.uk/docs/resumes/markdown/index.md

     ## Technical Student

     ### 2007-2008
-    - I joined IT/FIO/LA and developed new Linux PXE/kickstart installation software under supervision of J. Polok
+    - I joined __IT/FIO/LA__ and developed new Linux PXE/kickstart installation software under supervision of J. Polok
     - AIMS2 made use of Perl, XML/RPC and Oracle.
 You can read more here, here and view the final presentation to the IT Department here.
-I'm reliable informed that some parts of it are still in production in 2024 :/
+I'm reliably informed that some parts of it are still in production in 2024 :/
-    - I [Volunteered](/blog/xxxx) at 2008 CERN Open Door, giving guided tours of the CERN Computing Centre and sharing my passion for CERN's IT infrastructure.
+    - I [volunteered](/blog/xxxx) at 2008 CERN Open Door, giving guided tours of the CERN Computing Centre and enjoyed sharing my passion for CERN's IT infrastructure.
-    - Helped CERN [lobby](https://cds.cern.ch/record/xxxxx) the British Government to help promote the Technical Student programme.
+    - I helped CERN [lobby](https://cds.cern.ch/record/xxxxx) the British Government to help promote the Technical Student programme.

 === "Sift"